wp-plugins/ultimate-blogroll/readme.txt

 * Improved importing old settings to determine which page is the Ultimate Blogroll page

 = 2.4.3 =
-* Removed namespaces, since this is php 5.3 and apparantly a lot of people don't update their php and are using an unsecure server
+* Removed namespaces, since this is php 5.3 and apparently a lot of people don't update their php and are using an unsecured server
 * Fixed a bug for editing linkpartners inside admin panel

 = 2.4.2 =